MinaPecheux/Advent-Of-Code/2019/C++/README.md

 #### Answers
 **Part I: 15508323 • Part II: 9006327**

-> Day 5 relies on the Intcode interpreter that is implemented in the ``intcode.py`` file.
+> Day 5 relies on the Intcode interpreter that is implemented in the ``intcode.cpp`` file.

 In this puzzle, I did some modifications on the common ``IntcodeProgram`` class to keep on improving its features (namely: I reorganized the ``OPERATIONS`` dictionary to hold more information and I've worked on the ``processOpcode()`` method to automate pointers evolution).